tytydraco/yessleep/out/Three_years_ago_I_was_a_research_student_working_on_a_remote_island_We_were_out_of_lab_rats_so_our_professor_used_us_instead.md

 I really didn’t need Riss’s “comforting talks” right then.
 Her idea of reassuring was reminding me how many species were dying out.

 “Uh-huh.”
-I said, cutting into the slightly manic polar bear rant.
+I said, cutting into her slightly manic polar bear rant.
 “Can we talk about something else.”

 “But it’s true.”
 Riss chuckled.
 “The world is falling apart, and here we are trying to do the impossible.”
 She paused.
 “In one of the most beautiful places on the planet.”
 When I lifted my head to frown at her, my roommate was sprawled out on her bed, her ten page report awkwardly balanced on her chest.
 Riss’s eyes were somewhere else, delving into oblivion.